isaacnmm/pestpolicy-hugo2XX/content/posts/best-roach-killer/index.md

 ###  **Usage **

 Normally, most cockroach pesticides are formulated for both indoors and outdoors.
 If your pesticides are targeted in areas that serve food, a lot of care should be taken not to poison the foot.
-Where possible, buy pesticides whose ingredients are food
+Where possible, buy pesticides whose ingredients are food-grade.
-- grade.
 Besides, follow the directions carefully.

 ###  **Count**